particle-iot/docs/src/content/getting-started/products/security.md

 ### Approving a Quarantined Device

+With Device OS 4.0 and later, quarantine is not supported.
+You must pre-add all devices to your product.

 Approving a quarantined device effectively adds it to your product and gives it full [product privileges](#product-privileges).
 You should approve a quarantined device if you recognize it as belonging to a member of your team or a customer